Machine-Learning-in-Structure-formation/NLSFML/Data/Data.md

 Here is the general information about the tables which millinium database contain:

-# Simple analysis of Data:
+# Simple analysis of Data

 In order to visualize our data we plot some histograms which you can see as follows.

+# Aknowledgements

+On a millenium run: https://arxiv.org/abs/astro-ph/0608019 Springel, V .
+(2005), The cosmological simulation code GADGET-2, Mon.
+Not.
+R. Astron.
+Soc., 364, 1105